at Digging Dog

 Cut back in July for an encore in the fall.

 Despite its name, this outstanding Kashmiri native will give you nothing to be nervous about.
-With an upright and bushy stance, Nepeta nervosa features handsome, dark green foliage that’s veined and somewhat linear in shape, accompanied by large, dense clusters of dark blue flowers.
-Plant at the base of Buddleia crispa, and enjoy the strikingly classic contrast of blue and silver.
+With an upright and bushy stance, N. nervosa features handsome, deep green foliage thatís veined and somewhat linear in shape, accompanied by large dense clusters of dark blue flowers.
+Plant at the base of Buddleja crispa, and enjoy the strikingly classic contrast of blue and silver.

 Size: 12"–18" high x 15" wide; hardy to zone 5.